Skip to content

 Tax whistleblower protections

-Under Treasury Laws Amendment (Enhancing Whistleblower Protections) Act 2019, protections are offered for tax whistleblowers making eligible disclosures, which may include non-compliance with tax laws or tax avoidance behaviour.
+Under Treasury Laws Amendment (Enhancing Whistleblower Protections) Act 2019, protections are available for tax whistleblowers making eligible disclosures, which may include non-compliance with tax laws or tax avoidance behaviour.
 To qualify for protection, the disclosure must be made to:

 • the ATO Commissioner or a member of the ATO audit team;